 - 2017-07 “More than a Metaphor: Introducing the Software-Defined-Media Ecosystem”.
 ANZCA17 University of Sydney.

 - 2014-06 “Unearthing the Auscene”.
 Born Digital and Cultural Heritage conference.
 ACMI, Melbourne.

 - 2012-11 “Demoscene: Art from Algorithms”.
 CODE conference.
 Swinburne University of Technology, Melbourne.

 - 2012-09 “The Australian Demoscene as a Creative Community”.
 Creative Communities 3, Gold Coast.

 - 2006-10 “Internetwork Ecology”.
 Association of Internet Researchers: IR7, Brisbane.

-- 2006-07 “Media Ecology and the Internet”.
+- 2006-07 “Internetwork Ecology: Understanding the Internet as an Ecosystem”.
 School of Arts in-house work-in-progress seminar series, Griffith University.

 - 2003-07 “Military-Entertainment Complex”.
 Fibreculture 3: FibrePower, Powerhouse Brisbane.

 - 2002-03 “Virtuality and Online/Offline Life”.
 School of Arts in-house seminar series, Griffith University.